What is Heterogeneity?

 In statistics, heterogeneity is a vital concept that appears in various contexts, and its definition varies accordingly.
 Heterogeneity can indicate differences within individual samples, between samples, and between experimental results in a meta-analysis.
 It also applies to an assumption violation regarding errors in linear models.
 This post focuses on these statistical definitions of heterogeneity and shows you how to identify and test it statistically.

-Heterogeneity in Individual Samples
+Heterogeneity Within Samples

 When you take a sample from a population, you can assess its heterogeneity.
 Do the individual items in a sample tend to be relatively similar (homogeneous) or dissimilar?
 Do your data contain variability?
 If so, how much?
+Heterogeneous samples occur when the items have differences.

 Heterogeneity Between Samples